If you love to pluck the darkest, crispiest veggies right from the pan, Air Fryer Broccoli is for you!

 The Directions

-- Preheat the air fryer, then add the broccoli and water.
+- Preheat the Air Fryer.
+Add the broccoli and water.

-- Air fry broccoli for 8 to 12 minutes at 400 degrees F, tossing the florets throughout.
-Top as desired and ENJOY!
+- Cook and Toss.
+8 to 12 minutes at 400 degrees F. Top as desired and ENJOY!

 - Air Fryer Broccoli Parmesan.
 Sprinkle 2 to 3 tablespoons of freshly grated Parmesan over the broccoli after air frying.